 However, low values of $k$ often yield an excessively coarse-grained community structure of the network since percolation chains may grow almost unhindered and include a significant fraction of the nodes.
 In contrast, large values of $k$ may leave most of the network uncharted as only large and dense clusters of nodes are then detected as communities.
-An \textit{optimal value}\footnotemark\ corresponding to a compromise between these two extreme outcomes must therefore be chosen.
-As this value of $k$ attempts to balance these two unwanted effects for the entire network as a whole, a shadowing effect is expected to arise causing the algorithm to overlook smaller communities, or to merge them with larger ones.
-See Fig.~\ref{Fig:CPA_shadowing} for an illustration of this effect.
+An \textit{optimal value} corresponding to a compromise between these two extreme outcomes must therefore be chosen.
+For the purpose of this study, we use the lowest value of $k$ such that no extensive community is detected.
+As suggested in \cite{Palla2005}, the largest community is considered extensive if it contains about twice as many nodes as the second largest community.
+As this value of $k$ attempts to balance two unwanted effects for the network as a whole, a shadowing effect is expected to arise causing the algorithm to overlook smaller communities, or to merge them with larger ones.
+See Fig \ref{Fig1} for an illustration of this effect.